Varuni387/Amazon.github.io/README.md

    - Space complexity: O(1)
    - Reversing a linked list involves changing the pointers of each node to point to the previous node.
 This operation requires traversing the entire list once, resulting in a linear time complexity.
 <br><br>
+11. Least Common Subsequence : When comparing product descriptions or customer reviews, the Longest Common Subsequence (LCS) method can be utilised to identify common patterns and similarities.
+This can improve the entire buying experience by helping the recommendation system find related products or group reviews that are similar.
+[View code here]( https://github.com/Varuni387/Amazon.github.io/blob/main/Codes/lcs.cpp){:target="_blank"}<br><br>
+The time complexity of finding the Longest Common Subsequence (LCS) of two strings using dynamic programming is O(m*n), where m and n are the lengths of the two input strings.
+This is because we need to fill in a 2D table of size (m+1) x (n+1) to store the lengths of the LCS for all possible prefixes of the two strings.
+<br><br>
+The space complexity is also O(m*n) because we need to store the entire 2D table mentioned above.
+This is because we need to keep track of the lengths of the LCS for all possible prefixes of the two strings.<br><br>